Guides/Build scheduled reports with automations

 3. Create the scheduled automation

-Create an automation with a schedule trigger (cron expression) that queries analytics and emails the results.
+Create an automation with a schedule trigger (cron expression) that queries analytics and adds the results as a page entry.
 This example runs every Monday at 9 AM UTC.

 curl -X POST https://sutrena.com/api/automations \